jfilipeferreira96/RPG-Style-Memory-Game/README.md

 # About

 A basic memory game.
 It was useful to improve and understand a bit more about React.
-Later on I migth add a winner screen and some sounds to this game.

 [Check it out](https://jfilipeferreira96.github.io/RPG-Style-Memory-Game/)